-- Osteoarthritis.
-Usually affects people above 50 years old, but can affect people who are younger.
+Usually affects people above 50 years old but can affect younger people.
 It is essentially a ‘Wear and Tear’ process affecting the cartilage of your hip.
 Cartilage covers the bones of your hip joint, the femoral head (ball) and acetabulum (socket).
-As you age, your cartilage wears down, causing hip pain and stiffness.
+As you age, your cartilage wears down, causing hip pain and stiffness

-- Rheumatoid arthritis.
-Is an autoimmune disease in which a special membrane in you hip joint, called the synovial membrane becomes inflamed.
+Is an autoimmune disease in which a special membrane in your hip joint, called the synovial membrane becomes inflamed.
 This inflammation damages the joint cartilage.

-- Osteonecrosis.
-You hip joint can be affected by a condition called osteonecrosis or ‘bone death’.
-There are many possible reasons for osteonecrosis which include prolonged steroid use, alcohol abuse or genetics.
+Your hip joint can be affected by a condition called osteonecrosis or bone death.
+There are many possible reasons for osteonecrosis which include prolonged steroid use, alcohol abuse or genetics

 Whether to have hip replacement surgery should be a joint decision made by: